batmen-lab/batmen-lab.github.io/index.md

 %}

 {% capture text %}
-We tackles the challenges of data-intensive biology, which span data collection, data interpretation, hypothesis generation, and hypothesis testing.
+We tackle the challenges of data-intensive biology, which span data collection, data interpretation, hypothesis generation, and hypothesis testing.

 {%
   include link.html